 Private Prosecutions.
-R. v.
-Gong
+P.C. v.
+Ontario (Attorney General)

 In R. v.
 Gong (Ont CA, 2020) the Court of Appeal considered an appeal where a party was the target of Criminal Code investigative procedures by the Ontario Securities Commission.
 The case is interesting for the use of CCC investigative procedures for what is technically a private criminal prosecution: